tom288/Refresh/Process/ALBUM.md

 #### Collaide changes (need new screenshots)
 Blockbullets added to the grating at last.\
-Blockbullets added inside the pipe ramps on last.\
-Modified ledge above last point (unsure why).

-#### TODO
 The ramps on last should be solid underneath for greater splash consistency.\

+#### HOI changes (need new screenshots)
-Use a taller fence prop to seal off the unreachable last area.\
+Used a taller fence prop to seal off the unreachable last area.\
-Move frog to a visible unreachable location e.g. above current position
+Moved frog above its old position and mirrored it.

-# Global Changes

-Painted many unreachable faces with nodraw.\
-Removed many duplicate brushes.\
-Removed lamp solidity; some in last and top lobby still collide with stickies.

 #### TODO

-Replace invisible displacements which have been deleted by Collaide
+Make the new last ramps look better